edgedb/edgedb/docs/intro/quickstart.rst

   required? [y,n,l,c,b,s,q,?]
   >

-As before, EdgeDB parses the schema files and compared them against its current internal schema.
+As before, Gel parses the schema files and compared them against its current internal schema.
 It correctly detects the change we made, and prompts us to confirm it.
 This interactive process lets you sanity check every change and provide guidance when a migration is ambiguous (e.g. when a property is